Migrants march toward US border in show of force

-TIJUANA, Mexico — Some Central American migrants, mostly men, tried to breach the border crossing between Tijuana, Mexico and California on Sunday, after pushing past a blockade of Mexican police standing guard near the international border crossing in a bid to pressure the U.S to hear their asylum claims.

-Mexico's Milenio TV showed images of at least a few of the hundreds of migrants at the border tried to jump over the fence separating the two countries.
+TIJUANA, Mexico — Migrants approaching the U.S. border from Mexico were enveloped with tear gas Sunday after a few tried to breach the fence separating the two countries.

-U.S. agents shot tear gas, according to an Associated Press reporter on the scene.
+U.S. agents shot the gas, according to an Associated Press reporter on the scene.
 Children were screaming and coughing in the mayhem.

-The migrants carried hand-painted American and Honduran flags and chanted: "We are not criminals!
-We are international workers!"
-The group mostly consisted of men, although some women pushed small children ahead in strollers.
+Honduran migrant Ana Zuniga, 23, said she saw migrants open a small hole in concertina wire at a gap on the Mexican side of a levee, at which point U.S. agents fired tear gas at them.

+"We ran, but when you run the gas asphyxiates you more," she told the AP while cradling her 3-year-old daughter Valery in her arms.

 More than 5,000 migrants have been camped in and around a sports complex in Tijuana after making their way through Mexico in recent weeks via caravan.
 Many hope to apply for asylum in the U.S., but agents at the San Ysidro entry point are processing fewer than 100 asylum petitions a day.